DavidVorick/CodeCommit/UserSpecification.md

 last two characters are actually revealed.

-The binary will also check the local .gitignore of every project and make sure it contains lines for /gemini-key.txt and /openai-key.txt (as well as all other supported LLMs), returning an error to the user if those lines are not present.
+The binary will also check the local .gitignore of every project and make sure it contains lines for /agent-config to ensure that API keys are not going to be accidentally committed a repo.
+An error will be returned if the /agent-config line is not present in the .gitignore.
-This protects the user from accidentally committing their API keys.

 API keys should be sent in http headers rather than as query strings.